The Shadow: Radio drama

+In 1934, two separate attempts were made to mount a new series featuring The Shadow as a crimefighter more akin to the character’s pulp incarnation, despite resistance from sponsor DL&W (manufacturer of Blue Coal) to the format change.

+The first was initiated and scripted by Walter B. Gibson.
+A one-off Shadow presentation heard only on New York station WMAC in June of 1934 is assumed to have been a pilot for this series, but this is inconclusive.

+The second series was produced in San Francisco by MacGregor & Sollie, a firm that distributed transcription features for syndication.
+Twenty-six 15-minute episodes (now lost) were produced, written by prolific radio scribe John Eugene Hasty and starring Carl Kroenke, who had also portrayed Doc Savage for the company.

 Street & Smith entered into a new broadcasting agreement with Blue Coal in 1937, and that summer Gibson teamed with scriptwriter Edward Hale Bierstadt to develop the new series.
 The Shadow returned to network airwaves with the episode "The Death House Rescue" on September 26, 1937, over the Mutual Broadcasting System.
 Thus began the "official" radio drama, with 22-year-old Orson Welles starring as Lamont Cranston, a "wealthy young man about town."
 Once The Shadow joined Mutual as a half-hour series on Sunday evenings, the program was broadcast by Mutual until December 26, 1954.

 Welles did not speak the signature line, "Who knows what evil lurks in the hearts of men?"
 Instead, Readick did, using a water glass next to his mouth for the echo effect.
 The famous catchphrase was accompanied by the strains of an excerpt from Opus 31 of the Camille Saint-Saëns classical composition, Le Rouet d'Omphale.